munificent/ui-as-code/in-progress/parameter-freedom.md

 ```

 This lets us decide which positional arguments get shunted into the rest
 parameter.
+The implementation then takes those arguments and bundles them into a
+*rest parameter object*.
+(An optimized implementation may not actually
+materialize the object, but from the user's perspective, it conceptually
+exists).

+Since the implementation creates the object, there are some restrictions on what
+types are allowed for a rest parameter.
+It is a compile-time error for a rest
+parameter to have a static type other than `dynamic` or `List<T>` for some `T`.
+(We allow `dynamic` mostly to support unannotated rest parameters.)

-Once they have, how does it behave?
-The goal is to give users a
-useful *rest parameter object* while also giving implementation teams as much
+Once the implementation has created the rest parameter object, how does it
+behave?
+The goal is to give users a useful object while also giving
-room to optimize as possible.
+implementation teams as much room to optimize as possible.

-To that end, inside the body of the function, the object you get for the rest
+To that end, inside the body of the function, the object:
-parameter:

 *   Implements `List<T>`.
 If the static type of the rest parameter is `List<T>`
-    or `Iterable<T>` for some `T`, then the rest parameter object's type has
+    for some `T`, then the rest parameter object's type has that same type
-    that same type parameter.
+    parameter.
 Otherwise, it's `List<Object>`.

 *   *May* throw a runtime exception on any attempts to modify the object.
 This
     lets implementations reuse a const empty list in cases where no arguments